You are reading this article because you are either:

 Why do emails go to spam?

-When you send an email to someone, the email traverses across the internet through multiple points (sometimes 20+) and ends up in the email system of the recipients.
+When you send an email to someone, the email traverses, digitally across the internet through multiple points (sometimes 20+) and ends up in the email system of the recipients.

-If the recipients email server does spam filtering or is having load issues or your domain name is not configured correctly, then there is a distinct possibility that your email could be affected and either go to their spam folders, get lost on their system or simply bounce.
+If the recipient's email server does spam filtering or is having load issues or your domain name is not configured correctly, then there is a distinct possibility that your email could be affected and either go to their (or yours) spam folders, get lost on their system or simply bounce.

-Below is some pointers as to why your emails could be going to spam or emails you receive are going to your spam folder.
+Below are some pointers to help you understand and troubleshoot as to why emails being sent to YOU might be going to your spam folder.

-Turn off spam filtering in your email client
+Step 1 - Turn off spam filtering in your email client!

 If you are a client of JUCRA, you DO NOT NEED Spam filtering turned on in Outlook or Mac Mail.